Report installed private sector-owned renewable energy/energy efficient generation capacity with at least one of the following attributes:

 Project assistance, case studies and technical information is available from MN's Clean Energy Resource Teams and from the MN Renewable Energy Society.
 See also the Solar Directory web site to find produce and service companies that can help plan, implement and manage clean energy projects.

 District Energy St. Paul, one of several combined heat and power (CHP) plants in Minnesota, runs North America's largest hot water district heating system, in addition to distributing chilled water, and is fueled in part by wood waste.
-In March 2011 they added North America's largest solar thermal production to the system.
-DE St. Paul's for-profit consulting, operation, and management firm is Ever-Green Energy.
-Exploratory work on a district system in Grand Marais is being done by FVB Energy, Inc., working for the Cook County Local Energy Project.
+In March 2011, they added North America's largest solar thermal production to the system.
+District Energy St. Paul's for-profit consulting, operation, and management firm is Ever-Green Energy.

-Increasingly tied to mirogrids is energy storage [resources posted at GreenStep action 29.8]
+Increasingly tied to microgrids is energy storage (BPA 29).

 Describe existing installations.
-Though some "Who's doing it" report are for solar garden subscriptions, please report city government community solar garden subscriptions, green tag purchases and 3rd party solar purchases under action 15.2; municipal wastewater biogas projects under 20.6; solid waste anaerobic digestion under 22.5; municipal geothermal under 1.7; brightfield projects under 25.5
+Report city government community solar garden subscriptions and green tag purchases under BPA 15.2; report third party solar purchases under BPA 26.5; report municipal wastewater biogas projects under BPA 20.6; solid waste anaerobic digestion under BPA 22.5; municipal geothermal under BPA 1.7; brightfield projects under BPA 25.5.

 Report installed kW capacity.